Who are we?

 Click here to read the full PPA Constitution.

 The Association’s income stems from membership fees and from a share in the profit of the Cape Town Cycle Tour.
-While income from membership fees are used to run the Association, the income received from the Cycle Tour is used to fund the various projects and cycling initiatives.
+While income from membership fees are used to run the Association, the income received from the Cycle Tour is used to fund the various projects and cycling initiatives, including the Safe Cycling campaign.

 The Association’s headquarters are found in property in Kenilworth owned by the Association in Cape Town.
 Additionally, a satellite service is provided at each of the weekend events where staff is on hand to deal with membership and related queries.
-In 2015, the Association also opened a satellite office in Bloemfontein.
+In 2015, the Association opened an office in Bloemfontein which is manned on a half-day basis.

 READ MORE ABOUT THE PPA’S HISTORY: CLICK HERE